NicklasLallo/dotfiles/README.md

 # ❤ Dotfiles ❤
 My current dotfiles.
 Could be yours as well.

+(Slightly outdated repo, needs a rebuild due to updates at the moment, but quite easily fixed)

 ## Some details
 + **OS**: Arch
 + **WM**: i3